A Projective-to-Conformal Fefferman-Type Construction: Normalisation and characterisation

-\begin{Theorem} A split-signature $(n,n)$ conformal spin structure $\mb c$ on a manifold $\wt{M}$ is (locally) induced by an $n$-dimensional projective structure via the Fefferman-type construction if and only if the properties stated in Proposition \ref{prop-properties} are satisfied. \end{Theorem} \begin{proof} Starting with a projective structure $(M,\mb{p})$, it follows from Proposition \ref{prop-properties} that the induced conformal structure $(\wt{M},\mb{c})$ has all the stated properties.
-On the other hand, let $(\wt{M},\mb{c})$ be a conformal structure with the stated properties.
-Then, by Proposition \ref{Omti'}, $\wt{\om}'$ restricts to a $Q$-equivariant Cartan connection form with values in $\sl(n+1)$ on the reduction $\G\embed \wt{\mc{G}}$.
-The corresponding curvature $\wt{\ka}'$ takes values in $\p$ and for $v\in f$ we have that $i_v\wt{\ka}'$ takes values in $\p_+$.
-It follows from Proposition \ref{prop-corradapt} that $\wt{\om}'$ factorises to a projective structure $\mb{p}$ on the leaf space $M$.
+\end{enumerate} \end{Theorem} \begin{proof}Starting with a projective structure $(M,\mb{p})$, it follows from Proposition \ref{prop-properties} that the induced conformal structure $\big(\wt{M},\mb{c}\big)$ has all the stated properties.
+On the other hand, let $\big(\wt{M},\mb{c}\big)$ be a conformal structure with the stated properties.
+Then, by Proposition~\ref{Omti'}, $\wt{\om}'$ restricts to a $Q$-equivariant Cartan connection form with values in $\sl(n+1)$ on the reduction $\G\embed \wt{\mc{G}}$.
+The corresponding curvature $\wt{\ka}'$ takes values in~$\p$ and for $X\in f$ we have that $i_X\wt{\ka}'$ takes values in~$\p_+$.
+It follows from Proposition~\ref{prop-corradapt} that~$\wt{\om}'$ factorises to a projective structure~$\mb{p}$ on the leaf space~$M$.